HandBrake/HandBrake/.github/PULL_REQUEST_TEMPLATE.md

 **Before Posting:**

-- [ ] For moderate to large issues, please create a new issue to discuss the change before raising a pull request.
+- [ ] Create an issue describing the change.
+If an issue already exists, please use this.
-This will allow us to confirm the change is suitable for HandBrake and make any suggestions that may be relevant.
+- [ ] Discuss the issue with the HandBrake team to ensure that the idea has been accepted.
+(An open enhancement request does not equal acceptance).
+This will avoid any time wasted on features that are outside the project scope!

 **Description of Change:**